RedPointGlobal/redpoint-rpi/README.md

 kubectl create namespace redpoint-rpi
 ```

-Configures the current context to use this namespace for subsequent commands
+Configure the current context to use this namespace for subsequent commands
 ```
 kubectl config set-context --current --namespace=redpoint-rpi
 ```